coders-school/stl/module2/04_algorithms_modifying.en.md

 1. Create `std::vector<int>`
 2. Fill it with odd numbers from 1 to 15
-3. Turn the container over without using a loop or `std::reverse`
+3. Reverse container without using a loop or `std::reverse`
 4. Rewrite `std::vector<int>` to the list using `std::copy`
 5. Create the second `std::vector<int>` and fill it with even numbers from 0 to 14.
 6. Find a way to combine both vectors into one with values ​​from 0 to 15 arranged in sequence.